dmccreary/dmccreary/docs/recommendations.md

 * SCADA Engineer at Consulting Engineers Group
 * July 25, 2008
-* Matt worked with Dan but on different teams
+* Matt worked with Dan but on different teams at Thrivant

 Dan continues to be a great mentor and an excellent teacher.
 He continues to have a holistic understanding of our software needs, best practices, and industry trends.
 More importantly, he always frames things from a value and business perspective with metaphors which make the technology much easier to learn.
 He's very forward thinking in his software architecture and also his dedication to fostering understanding in us younger consultants.
 I've been lucky to learn from the best.